Go for Broke Monument: Monument

-The monument has a large semicircular face of polished black stone, set at an angle facing the sun as it travels across the southern sky, and embracing a pole upon which the American flag flies.
+The monument has a large semicircular face of polished black stone, set at an angle facing the Sun as it is perceived as traveling across the southern sky, and embracing a pole upon which the American flag flies.
 The monument's curved back wall lists the names of 16,126 nisei soldiers.
 At the foot of the flag is the shoulder flash of the all-Nisei 442nd Regimental Combat Team.

 Across the top of the face is the motto: "Go For Broke" and below that are the insignia of the segregated, all-Nisei Army units: the famed 100th Infantry Battalion and 442nd Regimental Combat Team, as well as lesser-known nisei units, the Military Intelligence Service (MIS), 522nd Field Artillery Battalion, 232nd Combat Engineer Company, and the 1399th Engineering Construction Battalion.

 "Remember Pearl Harbor!" was the unit motto of the 100th Battalion, while "Go for Broke" was that of the 442nd RCT.
 It has since been adopted as a motto for all of the Japanese-American units formed during World War II.

 The monument's main feature, a large inscription on the face, describes how they served even as they were being deprived of their constitutional rights during the period of forced removal and incarceration.
 This inscription uses the term concentration camps to describe the facilities then officially called relocation centers.
 The inscription is attributed to 100th Infantry Battalion veteran Ben Tamashiro, best known for his more than 60 appearances in television advertisements for the Bank of Hawaii.
 According to his 2004 obituary in the Honolulu Advertiser and Honolulu Star-Bulletin:

 After a nationwide search failed to elicit an appropriate inscription, his former commanding officer — Col. Young Oak Kim, who was in charge of the project — wrote to Tamashiro, according to his daughter.
 The words Tamashiro sent back were the ones chosen — with a single change.
 Instead of "internment camps" as he had written, the inscription was changed to "concentration camps."

 Interpretive information is available from the Japanese American National Museum and a kiosk beside the monument.
 Also, the monument is often attended by veterans of the nisei units, who explain the monument and the events of World War II, and answer questions.